 - decline to participate in suspected wrongdoing

-- a clear process and set of timelines to guide public sector employees when they disclose wrongdoing in the public sector
+- a clear process and set of timelines to guide employees when they disclose wrongdoing

 - a transparent process in place to support investigations

-- a strict set of penalties for those who commit a reprisal (punishment for reporting wrongdoing), obstruct an investigation, destroy records, or make false or misleading statements as part of an investigation
+- a strict set of penalties for those who commit a reprisal (punishment for reporting wrongdoing), obstruct an investigation, destroy records, or make false or misleading statements as part of an investigation, and

 The role of Alberta’s Public Interest Commissioner

-The office of the Public Interest Commissioner is an independent office of the Alberta Legislature.
-It provides advice and investigates disclosures of wrongdoing and complaints of reprisals made by employees of jurisdictional public entities.
+The Public Interest Commissioner is an independent officer of the Alberta Legislature.
+They provide advice in relation to whistleblower protection and investigate disclosures of wrongdoing and complaints of reprisals made by employees to whom the act applies.
+The Public Interest Commissioner has the right to access the necessary records and data needed to fully pursue their investigation.

-The role of the Alberta Public Service’s Designated Officer
+The role of the Designated Officer for the Alberta Public Service

-All public sector organizations must appoint a Chief or Designated Officer and establish an internal process to receive, manage, and investigate reports of wrongdoing.
+The whistleblower legislation allows for the appointment of a Designated Officer to manage and investigate disclosures, including establishing an internal process to receive, manage, and investigate reports of wrongdoing.

 The Alberta Public Service’s Designated Officer is appointed by the Public Service Commissioner and is responsible for: